Tripp808/Deep_Q-learning_With_Atari/README.md

 | **Final Exploration Rate** | `0.01` |
 | **Training Timesteps** | `1,000,000` |

+**Pls note that the epsilon_start or exploration_initial_eps already has a default value of 1.0, thats why it wasnt explicitly set in our code.
+Our initial exploration rate is 1.0 meaning 100% random actions by the agent**

 🔹 **Observations:**
 - The agent learned basic movements but struggled to anticipate ball trajectory.
 - Slow convergence due to **lower exploration fraction (`0.1`)**, leading to poor brick-breaking strategies.